elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 4.5.0 - 2025-03-27 =

+Highlights:

+- This version improves the integration for Polylang and WPML, allowing you to switch languages for the settings page and enter different settings per language.
+- Add support for Visual Composer (WPBakery Page Builder) and Tagdiv Composer (Newspaper theme)

+Other changes:
+- Exclude Beaver Builder shortcode by default
+- Do not enqueue JS for non-supported post types in the admin
+- Fix the integration for Sensei LMS
+- Fix issues with WooCommerce integration to not parsing content of pages below cart/checkout/my account pages in admin page table list

 = 4.4.1 - 2025-03-04 =
 - Improve Woo integration, avoid page builders to parse content for Woo's pages to generate meta description (cart, checkout, my account)